Wildlife Film Ethics

 A few years back, the filmmakers of a popular show on a respected science documentary channel got into trouble.
 The show claimed to be a two-man crew following the host as he was trying to rescue himself in the wild.
 It proved to be a false statement.
 People were outraged when they found out that the crew actually spent a few weeks shooting the purported three-day survival trip and that the two-person camera team actually consisted of closer to a dozen people, all staying in nice hotels at the end of the day.
 After this was leaked to the public though, the show remained on the air with only a small disclaimer at the beginning of the show claiming that not everything was real.

 A colleague of mine accompanied this crew to the tropics as their survival expert.
-He told us of one particular shoot where they wanted to hunt piranha.
+They wanted to tell the story of how to avoid a piranha attack.
+He told us of one particular shoot where they wanted to show a piranha hunt.
 He fished a bunch of piranha from the river, put them into a small backwater pool, and fashioned a bow for the host to use.
 Unfortunately the host couldn’t shoot the arrows well enough to catch a piranha, so our expert shot the piranha then threw the host the bow as the camera panned up.
 Is this kind of truth-bending okay?
 Are they breaking any fundamental ethical rules in documentary filmmaking?

 Another recent ground-breaking show took the technology of Jurassic Park and put a natural history story to dinosaurs.
 Unlike other shows that theorized how dinosaurs might have behaved in the wild, this show used high-tech computers to render the life of dinosaurs from birth to death, often making up facts in order to tell the story.